iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 * [[Epigraph]], this describes the geometry of the function.
 * [[Lower Semi-Continuous]], this put some lower bound on all limit point on the function.
 * [[Convex Sets Intro]], this helps describing convexity of functions.
+* [Dom](Dom.md), The definition for the domain of a function that is on the augmented reals.

 ---
 ### **Proper Function**